tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 The look on the faces of the people in the other cars, were a mix of shock and horror as we jigsawed our way through them like a can of beans.

-When it got a bit narrow, we started to slow down and I shouted at him, "What are you doing?"
+When we were finally clear, the vehicle started to slow down so I shouted at him, "What are you doing?"

 "There's a red light."